Trips available on select weekends. Groups of 8 or more may schedule a trip any day of the week.

 The highlight of every Middle Fork American River trip is the famous Tunnel Chute, a narrow Class IV+ cataract created by 19th century gold miners to divert the river and dry up the ancient bed to make the gold easier to find.
 Immediately following the Chute is a 90' tunnel that we leisurely float through.
 After the Tunnel Chute, rapid excitement continues, including the always challenging Kanaka Falls.
 The Middle Fork American River then mellows until we reach Ruck-A-Chucky Falls, a necessary portage.
 Our trip down the beautiful Middle Fork American River comes to a dramatic conclusion with another series of thundering Class III-IV drops.

-After rafting the Middle Fork we return to camp for a delicious dinner and evening fun including a slide show of you rafting the Middle Fork.
+After rafting the Middle Fork we return to camp for a delicious dinner and evening fun.

 The next morning after breakfast we will shuttle you up to Chili Bar where we begin our thrilling 8 mile run.
 The action begins immediately with Meatgrinder, followed by numerous rapids including Racehorse Bend, Rock Garden, Triple Threat and climaxed by a mad dash through famed Troublemaker Rapid.
 Our trip ends as we pull ashore back at our camp where your guides prepare a tasty barbecue lunch.
 The trip concludes at about 2:30-3 PM.